Find Grad Schools

 8 Yearly Graduations

 University of Arkansas at Little Rock comes in at #16 on our list of the most popular colleges offering graduate certificates in english language & literature.
 Roughly 8,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,600 per year, while in-state graduate students, on average, pay $5,850 per year.
+The average in-state tuition for full-time undergraduates is $6,495 per year, while in-state graduate students, on average, pay $5,760 per year.
 During the most recent year for which we have data, 8 people received their graduate certificate in english language & literature from UA Little Rock.
+Of these students, 91% were women and 27% were members of underrepresented racial-ethnic groups.

 #16